HenryLoenwind/enderio-wiki/Cold-Fire-Igniter.md

 Allows to place Cold Fire

 Cold Fire will not spread to other blocks, will not burn items or entities, and will not cause [[Rocket Fuel]] to explode.
+Other mods may or may not recognize it as fire.

 The igniter needs to be fueled with [[Vapor of Levity]].